vijdan-anjum/localResto/README.md

 ]
 ```
 ## Sample response
-The example below is the response in JSON when user want to check for list of restaurants
+The example below is the response in JSON when user want to check for a list of restaurants:
 ```
 {
   "result":